 Sebastiaan Mathôt is an Assistant Professor at the Department of Experimental Psychology at the University of Groningen in the Netherlands.
 He was a Marie Curie Fellow at the Laboratoire de Pyschologie Cognitive in Marseille, France.
 Sebastiaan obtained his PhD at the VU University Amsterdam, where he focused on visual stability.
 His current research interests are eye movements, perception, and pupillometry, and particularly, the role that pupil-size changes play in how we perceive the world.
 He also developed an open-source program, OpenSesame, which we use in the EFFORT project to create and carry out experiments.
 Sebastiaan also advises the EFFORT project on psychophysiological issues, particularly in relation with pupillometry.

 Luis Miller is a tenured scientist at the Spanish National Research Council (CSIC) in Madrid.
 Before he was an Associate Professor at the University of the Basque Country in Bilbao, where he was also Simona's PhD supervisor.
 Some of his previous academic positions include Assistant to the Director and Postdoctoral Researcher at the Nuffield CESS in Oxford, and Research Associate at the Max Planck Institute of Economics.
 He obtained his PhD at the Complutense University of Madrid and his main expertise lies in the moral consequences of unemployment and in decision rules in legislative bargaining.
-Luis provides guidance on experimental design and implementation, and together with Jonas he is the Guest Editor of an upcoming special issue in the American Behavioral Scientist entitled "Interdisciplinary Perspectives on Effort".
+Luis provides guidance on experimental design and implementation, and together with Jonas he is the Guest Editor of a special issue in the American Behavioral Scientist entitled "Interdisciplinary Perspectives on Effort".

 Abraham Otero was born in Orense, Spain in 1978.
 He received a B.S. degree in physics in 2000 (with honors), and a Ph.D degree in computer science from the University of Santiago de Compostela, in 2005.
 He is currently Full Professor of Computer Science and Artificial Intelligence and Head of the Biomedical Engineering Degree of University San Pablo CEU, and Visiting Professor of the University of Turabo, Puerto Rico.
 His research interests include metabolomics data analysis, biological signals processing, patient supervision and biological data mining.
 Abraham is the author of more than 100 scientific publications and 4 patents in these fields.
 Together with Constantino, he collaborates with the project on the measurement of effort using heart rate variability.